 Given that patching embedded devices is notoriously difficult due to their mission-critical nature, we recommend the following mitigation strategy:

 - Discover and inventory devices running Nucleus.
-Forescout Research Labs has released an open-source script that uses active fingerprinting to detect devices running Nucleus.
+Vedere Labs has released an open-source script that uses active fingerprinting to detect devices running Nucleus.
 The script is updated continuously with new signatures to reflect the latest developments from our research.

 - Enforce segmentation controls and proper network hygiene to mitigate the risk from vulnerable devices.
 Restrict external communication paths and isolate (or contain) vulnerable devices into zones as a mitigating control if they cannot be patched or until they can be patched.